 Phonics and Reading

 In September 2019 we changed the organisation and resourcing of phonics teaching.
-We predominantly teach phonics using the resources produced by 'Read,Write,Inc.' We look forward to seeing the rapid progress that children make with their early reading as a result.
+We predominantly teach phonics using the resources produced by 'Read,Write,Inc.' We are now seeing the rapid progress that our children are making.

-Reading has been overhauled ready for September 2019.
-We use resources from a number of reading schemes and have just purchased £5,000 of new books so that children have books matched to their abilities and interests.
 Reading is taught 'whole class', individually and sometimes in small groups, according to children's needs.
 Class teachers regularly hear children read individually.
+Reading and writing are intrinsicly linked

 The curriculum at Manford Primary is significantly more than the ‘lessons’ which make up the timetable.
 We have re-invented our curriculum to ensure that our children receive a broad and balanced programme across their time at Manford.
 Our aim is to prepare pupils for the next stage in their education and for successful futures.
 As such, every moment in school is part of the process of preparing for adulthood, providing positive role models and giving children resilience, independence and ambition which, along with a host of other characteristics, will set them on a positive path.
 This is intertwined with our adoption of UNICEF’s Rights Respecting Schools project which includes British Values.